We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Collars are great for ID tags and quick out-and-back bathroom breaks, but when it comes to a serious walk they aren’t always the best dog gear.
 Collars can potentially inflict strain on a dog’s throat, and they do little to reign in exuberant canines.
 Humans may have no idea why that far patch of grass is irresistible, but a dog may pick up a whiff of something worth pulling against the leash until they choke.
-To avoid your dog causing self-harm, turn to the best dog harness.
+To avoid your dog causing self-harm, turn to a dog harness.
 These distribute pressure evenly over a large area, which makes for a more controlled and comfortable walking experience.
 So, if your dog is still getting a handle on proper walk etiquette, the best dog harness is the kind of dog gear that can gently discourage pulling and limit strain on your pet, helping your dog feel confident and comfortable no matter how far along they are in their training.
 Whether you have a big dog or one that’s small, we’ll help you discover the best dog harness to match your pet’s walking style.

 - Best dog pack: Mountainsmith K-9 Dog Pack

-- Best budget dog harness: Rabbitgoo Dog Harness
+- Best budget: Rabbitgoo Dog Harness

 There’s more to the best dog harness than a latch and a catch, so keep these major differences in mind while shopping for your pup.
 A dog harness is a vest designed to secure your dog with maximum comfort, usually with a triangle of fabric that hugs their torso and fastens in the back.
 A strap harness is a more lightweight option that features thinner bands of material.
 Whether you opt for a vest or strap design, you will have to choose between a front-clip, back-clip, or dual-clip system.
 If you’re working with a stubborn dog that loves to tug, a front-clip harness can help keep your pet under control.
 Dogs that are already professional heelers might not require a front-clip and will do just fine with a back-clip design.

-The best dog harness combines durability, comfort, and mobility.
+The best combines durability, comfort, and mobility.
 You will want to find a harness that can withstand doggie wear and tear but isn’t made of stiff or irritating material.
 It is also important that your harness is tough under pressure a flimsy harness can stretch or degrade when paired with a serious puller.
 We know that picking out dog products can get pretty complicated, so here are our picks.
 Let’s find the perfect fit!

 What exactly is a no-pull dog harness?

 Some dogs pull on a leash like they’re auditioning for the Iditarod.
 If you’re using a traditional collar and leash, pull behavior can be frustrating and harmful.
 This tug-of-war match might seem impossible to resolve, but there are harnesses created to ease the difficulty of training the more tenacious puppy personalities.
-A no-pull dog harness is designed to pivot your dog’s energy toward you, often by redirecting their movements with a front-clip or dual-clip design.
+A no-pull harness is designed to pivot your dog’s energy toward you, often by redirecting their movements with a front-clip or dual-clip design.
 With a leash attachment at their chest, a dog is deterred from lunging forward and encouraged to walk at your pace.
-The best no-pull dog harness helps you control your dog without causing pain or discomfort.
+The best no-pull harness helps you control your dog without causing pain or discomfort.
 There are multiple versatile designs available that combine both front- and back-clip designs for maximum command over your dog’s training, like our favorite no-pull harness here.

 What dog harness works for larger breeds?

 Big dogs can be a lot to handle, and they need a harness that can match their strength and size.
 A thin harness might dig into a big dog’s skin, so when shopping for a large-dog harness you will want to look for one with wider bands.
 Harnesses with a vest shape also work well for larger dogs and distribute pressure equally across their chests.
-The best large-dog harness combines resilient fabric with durable aluminum leash clips.
+The best large harness combines resilient fabric with durable aluminum leash clips.
 Yours should be able to handle everything your big dog throws at it, from zealous days at the park to muddy treks in the woods.

 What should small dogs wear?

 We know that small dogs are infamous escape artists and sometimes slip out of their collars.
 This might make you lean toward finding the most snug option, but if your small dog is a bundle of energy a collar could also be hurting their neck.
-A small-dog harness can provide peace of mind while out and about with your tiny pup.
+A small harness can provide peace of mind while out and about with your tiny pup.
 Little dogs don’t require the same hardware as big dogs, so you will want to focus on soft fabric, flexibility, and weight when shopping for a small dog.
 You might also want to consider one that is easily washable little dogs are low to the ground and their gear quickly collects grime.
-The best small-dog harness should be simple, light as a feather, and soft enough for everyday wear, and our top pick checks all the boxes.
+The best small harness should be simple, light as a feather, and soft enough for everyday wear, and our top pick checks all the boxes.

 What’s the best harness for hiking with my dog?